etymology/etymology.github.io/_drafts/2018-02-09-interest-graph.md

   -
 ---

-Some time ago, in a moment of inspiration, I decided to chart the relationship between various ideas that I'd been having.
-That map hasn't survived, but I recently made a digital version, presented here in two forms: arranged as a tree, and clustered by type.
+Some time ago I decided to chart the relationship between various ideas that I'd been having on a scrap of notebook paper, drawing bubbles for conceptual areas or questions (e.g. aesthetics, music performance practice).
+The idea was to depict how my scattered interests are connected.

+### Building

+### Soul invariants

 These diagrams are both descriptive of the nature of the organization of various ideas that I've